Killing of Latasha Harlins: Trial

-Soon Ja Du testified on her own behalf, claiming that the shooting was in self-defense and that she believed her life was in danger.
-But her testimony was contradicted by the statements of the two witnesses present at the time, as well as the store's security camera video, which showed Du shooting Harlins in the back of the head as she turned away from Du and attempted to leave the store.
+Soon Ja Du testified that the shooting was in self-defense and that she believed her life was in danger.
+However, her testimony was contradicted by the statements of the two witnesses present at the time, as well as the store's security camera video, which showed her shooting Harlins in the back of the head as she turned away from Du and attempted to leave the store.
 The Los Angeles Police Department ballistics report also found that the handgun Du used was altered in such a way that it required much less pressure on the trigger to fire than an ordinary handgun.

 Decision and sentence

 On November 15, 1991, a jury found that Du's decision to fire the gun was fully within her control and that she fired the gun voluntarily.
 The jury found Du guilty of voluntary manslaughter, an offense that carries a maximum prison sentence of 16 years.
-However, the trial judge, Joyce Karlin, sentenced Du to five years of probation, 10 years of suspended prison, 400 hours of community service, and a $500 fine.
+However, the trial judge, Joyce Karlin, sentenced Du to five years of probation, 10 years of suspended prison, 400 hours of community service, and payment of a $500 fine and Harlins' funeral costs.

-Judge Karlin suggested that there were mitigating circumstances in the killing of Harlins.
-She stated, "Did Mrs. Du react inappropriately?
+Judge Karlin said, "Did Mrs. Du react inappropriately?
 Absolutely.
 But was that reaction understandable?
 I think that it was."
 Karlin added, "this is not a time for revenge... and no matter what sentence this court imposes Mrs. Du will be punished every day for the rest of her life."
 The court also stated that Du shot Harlins under extreme provocation and duress and deemed it unlikely that Du would ever commit a serious crime again.
 Furthermore, Karlin deemed that Du's capacity to act rationally in the situation was undermined by her experience with past robberies.